peng8350/JPTabBar/README.md

                 .setSelectedIcons(R.mipmap.tab1_selected, R.mipmap.tab2_selected, R.mipmap.tab3_selected, R.mipmap.tab4_selected)
                 .generate();
 ```
 4.After above, the layout of the TabBar basically has been built.
-If you want to achieve Wechat kind of gradual change as there are automatically ViewPager to change the function of the page, only in the oncreate Activity method, adding a line of code:
+If you want to achieve Wechat kind of gradual change as there are automatically ViewPager to change the function of the page, only in the oncreate Activity method, adding a line of code:(Of curse,If you don't use ViewPager,You needn't use this method)
 ```JAVA
     //The parameters must be extends ViewPager
     mTabbar.setContainer(mPager);